openresty/lua-nginx-module/README.markdown

 ssl_conf_command Ciphersuites TLS_CHACHA20_POLY1305_SHA256;
 ```

-Configuration commands are applied after lua-nginx own configuration for SSL, so they can be used to override anything set by lua-nginx.
+Configuration commands are applied after OpenResty own configuration for SSL, so they can be used to override anything set by OpenResty.

-Note though that configuring OpenSSL directly with `lua_ssl_conf_command` might result in a behaviour nginx does not expect, and should be done with care.
+Note though that configuring OpenSSL directly with `lua_ssl_conf_command` might result in a behaviour OpenResty does not expect, and should be done with care.

-This directive was first introduced in the `v0.10.20` release.
+This directive was first introduced in the `v0.10.21` release.

 [Back to TOC](#directives)